Atlamillias/DearPyPixl/README.md

 # Dear PyPixl
-Dear PyPixl is a light-weight, object-oriented framework and toolkit for [Dear PyGui](https://github.com/hoffstadt/DearPyGui) with minimal dependencies and zero use restrictions (MIT license).
+Dear PyPixl is an object-oriented, lightweight, modular framework and toolkit for [Dear PyGui](https://github.com/hoffstadt/DearPyGui) with minimal dependencies and zero use restrictions (MIT license).

 ## Features